 Graduate Assistantships are available for master’s or doctoral degree seeking students who may be placed in academic programs, administrative offices, external works sites, or other sites approved by the Graduate Dean or Associate Graduate Dean.
 Benefits for graduate, teaching and research assistants include a stipend and tuition waiver that vary according to the length of employment (months) and the number of hours worked per week (10 or 20).
 Learn more about graduate assistantships.
 A Handshake employer account can help you advertise your Graduate Assistantship to students.
 Contact the Career Center at 410-704-2233 to open an account today.

 Internships provide students with short-term professional experiences related to their major or career goals.
 The work is performed in a professional environment under the guidance and supervision of a staff member with expertise in the student’s field of interest.
 Both paid and unpaid internships are available at on- and off-campus sites.
-Learn more about posting internships.
+Learn more about posting jobs and internships.

 Both undergraduate and graduate students must be registered for at least six credits and be in good academic standing as defined by the current TU Undergraduate and Graduate Catalogs.

 The Career Center encourages all on-campus employers to advertise their openings via Handshake, an online job and internship database accessible by all Towson University students.
 We also host an on-campus jobs fair every year, typically held in August or September.
-Please check our Calendar of Events page for updates.

 Employment should not interfere with students’ educational goals.
 A normal work week is 10 to 20 hours, and 20 hours per week is the maximum students may work on campus.
 Students and employers generally coordinate the hours to be worked, and most jobs allow students to arrange their schedules around their classes.
 Students are not permitted to work during scheduled classes or exams.